JesseTsang/JesseTsang/pages/about.md

 I have over 4 years of experience as a software developer and have worked on small and large organizations.
 While I consider myself a proficient full-stack developer, my interested is in building scalable backend services (API services, Integration, and Automation).

-I am looking for a junior individual contributor role where I can gain experience.

 # **Personal Interests**